 3. Keep the car and don’t fix it

-Similar to the option above, you may want to simply keep the car if it is safe to drive, and accept whatever cosmetic damage has deemed it a total loss.
+Similar to the option above, you may want to simply keep the car if it is safe to drive and accept whatever cosmetic damage has deemed it a total loss.
 This is common with scratches, paint damage or severe dents, such as from hail damage.
-This also may good option if the payout from the insurance company isn’t enough for a replacement car.

 4. Keep the car and sell it

-Donation services will tow the car for free and sell it for parts, and you’ll get a tax deduction for the depreciated value.
-Many of these services will let you choose the charity that receives the money from your totaled car.
+Many nonprofits will tow the car for free and sell it, and you’ll get a tax deduction for the depreciated value.
+There are also services that just deal with processing the vehicle, and let you choose which charity receives with proceeds.